syncfusion-content/flutter-docs/Flutter/DateRangePicker/date-navigations.md

 ![View navigation Date Range Picker](images/date-navigations/monthview.png)

+## Enable view navigation
+You can restrict the built-in view navigation to any picker views by using the [enableViewNavigation] property of `SfDateRangePicker`, which allows you to restrict the built-in view switching through touch interaction and allow to select the cells in all available views.

+{% tabs %}
+{% highlight Dart %}

+Widget build(BuildContext context) {
+  return MaterialApp(
+    home: Scaffold(
+      body: SfDateRangePicker(
+        allowViewNavigation: false,
+      ),
+    ),
+  );
+}

+{% endhighlight %}
+{% endtabs %}

 ## Programmatic date selection
 You can programmatically select the dates in the calendar widget by using the  `DateRangePickerController` property.